 Lacroix Wall or Table Lamp

-Materials: Iron wall plate, brass plated metal parts.
-Curved brass plated rod.
-Yellow/brown striped glass lampshade with a gilded rim.
-Metal socket.
+Materials: Iron wall mount or base.
+Brass plated metal parts.
+Curved brass plated iron rod.
+Yellow-brown striped conical glass lampshade with a gilded rim.
+Metal E27 socket.

 Height: 23 cm / 9.05”